dodgymike/hackrf-wiki/Updating-Firmware.md

 HackRF devices ship with firmware on the SPI flash memory and with a bitstream programmed onto the CPLD.
 The firmware can be updated with nothing more than a USB cable and host computer.

-These instructions allow you to upgrade the firmware and (CPLD bitstream if necessary) in order to take advantage of new features or bug fixes.
+These instructions allow you to upgrade the firmware and CPLD bitstream in order to take advantage of new features or bug fixes.

 ## Updating the SPI Flash Firmware